Transport and spectroscopic signatures of a disorder-stabilized metal in two-dimensional frustrated Mott insulators: Discussions

-In conclusion, we for the first time have provided the microscopic description of the disorder stabilized metal, experimentally observed in Cu intercalated 1T-TaS$_{2}$.
-Based on a non perturbative numerical technique we have mapped out the phases and thermal scales associated with this system, exhibiting a disorder induced Mott insulator-metal transition.
+In conclusion, we for the first time have provided the microscopic description of the disorder stabilized metal in 2D frustrated Mott insulators.
+Based on a non perturbative numerical technique we have mapped out the phases and the relevant thermal scales, exhibiting a disorder induced Mott insulator-metal transition.
 By analyzing the phases based on the thermodynamic, spectroscopic and transport signatures we have shown that the emergent metal is a non Fermi liquid, characterized by resilient quasiparticles and undergoes thermal crossover to bad metallic phase.
-Our results are in excellent agreement with the existing experimental observations on Cu intercalated 1T-TaS$_{2}$ and are expected to serve as benchmarks for future experiments on this and related class of materials.
-Importantly, our numerical technique being generic can be used to address disorder induced phase transitions in other systems with geometric frustration.
+As a test case for our approach we selected Cu intercalated 1T-TaS$_{2}$, which is a 2D transition metal dichalcogenide Mott insulator.
+Our results are in excellent agreement with the existing experimental observations on this material and are expected to serve as benchmarks for future experiments on this and related class of materials.
+Further, we demonstrated that the signatures of IMT is 2D frustrated Mott insulators are fairly generic and is well captured by our numerical approach.